Home / Southeast Asia / Philippines / Kinilaw

 Using Spanish mackerel, this version is common throughout the central and southern Philippines.
 The fish has a slightly stronger flavor than tuna.

-Includes coconut milk or cream for a richer, less acidic flavor profile.
-Particularly popular in the Visayas region including Bohol.
+Includes coconut milk or cream for a richer, less acidic flavor profile, particularly popular in some island regions.

 Features additional local chili peppers like siling labuyo for heat.
 Spice levels vary by region and personal preference.